imesh/imesh.github.io.src/content/2016-01-16-evolution-of-linux-containers-and-future.md

 ### 2016 - Windows Containers
 Microsoft also took an initiative to add container support to Microsoft Windows Server operating system in year 2015 for Windows based applications and it's called [Windows Containers] [24].
 This is to be released with Microsoft Windows Server 2016.
 With this implementation Docker would be able to run Docker containers on Windows natively without having to run a virtual machine to run Docker (earlier Docker ran on Windows using a Linux VM).

+## The Future of Containers
+As of today (Jan 2016) there is a huge trend in the industry to move towards containers from viratual machines for deploying software applications.
+According to [Brian Grant] [25] Google has used container technology for many years with [Borg and Omega] [26] platforms for running Google products at scale.
+Google may have gained a huge gain in performance, resource utilization and overall efficiency using containers during past years.
+Very recently Microsoft who did not had means of running containers on Windows platform took immediate action to implement support for containers and Docker on Windows Server.

+Docker, Rocket and other container platforms have a common problem of being vulnerable to single point of failure.
+Even though a collection of containers can be run on a single host, if the host fail, all the containers run on that host will also fail.
+The only option to solve this problem is to use a container host cluster.
+Google took a step to implement an open source container cluster management system called Kubernetes with the experience they got from Borg.
+Docker also started a solution called Docker Swarm.
+Today these solutions are at the very early stages and it may take several months and years to complete their full feature set and widely used.

 [1]: https://en.wikipedia.org/wiki/Operating-system-level_virtualization#IMPLEMENTATIONS
 [2]: https://en.wikipedia.org/wiki/Chroot
 [3]: https://en.wikipedia.org/wiki/FreeBSD_jail